mar-tina/shadow-render/README.md

 interface to interact with web components inspired by vueJS.
 Aims at providing a simpler interface to interacting with HTMLElement Class.

-##### Why

-> Solves a personal pain point .
-Needed a functional approach to dealing with HTMLElement class and reduce the boiler plate that involved setting up new classes each time to define a new shadowRoot.
-> This can be done without needing to wrap the HTMLElement class but the default HTML class comes with some defaults like
-> scoped state .. connectedCallback .. makes development easier.

 ### Installation

 #### Using npm package manager